Serving the chicago Creative and educational communities with a passion for Art and reuse

 and developed her ideas in the nurturing environment of SCRAP PDX.
 She was also General Manager of the Creative Reuse Warehouse, and spearheaded their collaboration with the ReBuilding Exchange before plunging headfirst into the brackish waters of The WasteShed.

-Francesca Dana is the Assistant Store Manager of The WasteShed and loves dogs and garbage.
+Francesca Dana is the Associate Director of The WasteShed and loves dogs and garbage.
 Fran is passionate about sustainable food systems design, the occult, and plant medicine.
 Fran graduated from the School of the Art Institute of Chicago where they focused on cultural studies and sustainability.

 Anna Jo Beck is the kind illustrator, designer and educator who applied her skills in visual arts and technology to create The WasteShed's website and print materials.
 See more of her work at her portfolio website.